Genar/HeroesNet/README.md

 **EamData**: Contains specific models related to the API provided by Marvel.

-    Inside the Source folder there are:
+    Inside the "Project -> EamData -> Source" folder there are:

         -- Entities: For example; structs that are rellated to the API provided by Marvel